mobiletonster/blogposts/code/cloud/azure-key-storage.md

 ![key vault access policy screen](https://raw.githubusercontent.com/mobiletonster/blogposts/main/code/cloud/images/azure-key-storage/10-access-policy.jpg#screenshot)

 On the `Networking` tab or step, you can set the connectivity method to match whatever your application needs.
-In this case, I just set it to a Public endpoing for now.
+In this case, I just set it to a Public endpoint for now.

 ![key vault networking tab/screen](https://raw.githubusercontent.com/mobiletonster/blogposts/main/code/cloud/images/azure-key-storage/11-networking.jpg#screenshot)